HaoZeke/anneal/README.md

 # Anneal

 This is a `python` package for simulated annealing (and quenching) in all its many guises.
-The design decisions are described in the corresponding InTechOpen article.
+The design decisions are described in the corresponding [ArXiV preprint](https://arxiv.org/abs/2302.02811v2).

 ## Development